NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/snapmirror.html.markdown

 page_title: "NetApp_CloudManager: netapp_cloudmanager_snapmirror"
 sidebar_current: "docs-netapp-cloudmanager-resource-snapmirror"
 description: |-
   Provides a netapp-cloudmanager_snapmirror resource.
-This can be used to create a new snapmirror relationship on Cloud Volumes ONTAP.
+This can be used to create a new snapmirror relationship from any CVO to any CVO, any CVO to ONPREM, ONPREM to any CVO, CVO to FSX.
+Requires existence of a Cloud Manager Connector and a Cloud Volumes ONTAP system.
 ---

 # netapp-cloudmanager_snapmirror

 Provides a netapp-cloudmanager_snapmirror resource.
-This can be used to create a new snapmirror relationship on Cloud Volumes ONTAP.
+This can be used to create a new snapmirror relationship from any CVO to any CVO, any CVO to ONPREM, ONPREM to any CVO, CVO to FSX.
 Requires existence of a Cloud Manager Connector and a Cloud Volumes ONTAP system.

 ## Example Usages